UKHomeOffice/application-container-platform/docs/apps_deployment.md

 there are no ELBs defined.
 It is quite common to create a load balancer within the same CloudFormation stack and attach it directly to an auto scaling group during its creation.
-While this approach is quite simple to do, it is not the most reliable, because an ASG + LaunchConfiguration is an immutable objec, therefore any changes to an ELB resource during stack update terminates all instances at once and recreates them and the ELB.
+While this approach is quite simple to do, it is not the most reliable, because an ASG + LaunchConfiguration is an immutable object, therefore any changes to an ELB resource during stack update terminates all instances at once and recreates them and the ELB.